 I drew a template using a coffee can for the circle.
-Decided the circle into 4 parts for separate storage in the finished box.take note of the circle in the middle. this will hold the bolt which screws onto the lid.
+Divided the circle into 4 parts for separate storage in the finished box.take note of the circle in the middle. this will hold the bolt which screws onto the lid.

-Step 2: Cutting the pieces
+Step 2: Cutting the Pieces

 Using my scroll saw I cut out the circle then the inside sections.